Volunteer Backcountry Work Week: Cottonwood Creek and Tres Plumas Meadow Restoration

 Volunteers will meet in Bishop, California, in the morning of June 19th at 8am and load into Forest Service and Friends of the Inyo vehicles.
 From Bishop, there will be an approximately 2.5-hour drive to upper Cottonwood Creek, over rough, high clearance 4wd roads, to a dispersed camp site that the group will utilize.
 Personal vehicles may be utilized for those with a high clearance, off-road capable vehicle and experience with challenging driving conditions.
 We will set up camp near Cottonwood Creek.

 The first day will involve setting up camp and removing and hauling materials near Cottonwood Creek.
-The second day will involve an approximately 1.5 mile hike one-way to Tres Plumas meadow, where we will dismantle a small barbed wire exclosure fence and haul the material back to the camp site.
-We will complete hauling and removal of other nearby fence debris on the last day, and return to Bishop by evening on Sunday, June 21st.
+The second day will involve an approximately 1.5 mile hike one-way to Tres Plumas meadow.
+We will work a half day on the last day, and return to Bishop by evening on Sunday, June 21st.
 Work days will mostly be from 9:00am – 4:30pm.

 Work Location